WHAT TO EXPECT

-Just for cats: We are proud of our feline friendly veterinary care and do our best to keep cats as calm as possible.
-We will require you to put your cat in a bathroom prior to our arrival.
-Extracting cats from furniture is stressful.
-We can call or text you 1/2 hour before our arrival if needed.
+For our feline patients: We are proud of our feline-friendly veterinary care and do our best to keep cats as calm as possible using fear-free and low-stress handling techniques.
+We do ask that you sequester your cat(s) in a bathroom or laundry room prior to our arrival.
+Extracting cats from underneath furniture in a bedroom or living room or from on top of kitchen cabinets is stressful for everyone involved!
+We can call or text you 15 minutes before our arrival if needed.